 "Scan the face of massive El Capitan ('The Captain' in Spanish) to see impossibly tiny climbers ascending the almost sheer face."

 If you'd rather watch rock climbers than do it yourself, head to El Capitan Meadow.
 Set up a camp chair and scan the face of massive El Capitan (“The Captain” in Spanish) to see impossibly tiny climbers ascending the almost sheer face.
-Ever since this 3,593-foot/1,095-meter rock face was first climbed successfully in the 1950s, a succession of bold adventurers have inched their way to the top.
+Ever since this 3,593-foot rock face was first climbed successfully in the 1950s, a succession of bold adventurers have inched their way to the top.
 Most do it in three to five days; their nights are spent sleeping on ledges or tethered into hammocks (watch for the glimmer of their headlamps as they get ready to tuck in for the night).
 However, a brazen new breed of speed climbers has completed the ascent of “The Nose,” one of El Cap’s best-known climbing routes, in just a few hours.
-But fast isn't always the way to go.
-Rock climbers Tommy Caldwell and Kevin Jorgeson made history in January 2015 when they became the first to free-climb El Cap's Dawn Wall, long considered the most difficult rock climb in the world.
+But speed isn't the only way climbers have distinguished themselves on this rock.
+Climbers Tommy Caldwell and Kevin Jorgeson made history in January 2015 when they became the first to free-climb El Cap's Dawn Wall, long considered the most difficult rock climb in the world.
 The remarkable feat, in which climbers only use ropes and harnesses for safety and depend solely on their strength and talent to ascend, took 19 grueling days.

 Want someone else to drive you around Yosemite?
 Smart idea.
 The park offers a wide range of public transportation, from free shuttle buses to fee-based tours.
 Free shuttles run throughout Yosemite Valley daily (until 10 p.m. in summer), shorter hours in winter.
 Simply hop on the shuttles at any one of 19 stops; buses run about every 10 to 20 minutes.
 Free shuttle buses also access Highway 120, the Tioga Pass Road, in summer.